The Office of Fair Trading’s Role in Real Estate

 Listen to the REIQ Property Brief and hear even more from Victoria Thomson by clicking here!

-What does the OFT do?
+What does the Office of fair trading do?

 “Our responsibilities for the real estate industry primarily involve ensuring that only appropriately qualified people get a licence and enter the industry.
 We also aim to ensure that those in the industry meet conduct and trust account requirements,” she says.